tobyspark/folk-rnn-webapp/README.md

 The packaging process happens automatically on `vagrant provision`, and the webapp should dynamically load all relevant settings from the pickles on app intialisation.
 For example, mode and meter keys are extracted from the model’s tokens.

-To include a new model, first update the folk-rnn library to include the model, e.g. the `folk-rnn` directory alongside `folk-rnn-webapp`.
-(Note this is a fork of the original folk-rnn project, that provides an API to the generate functionality and has an orders-of-magnitude faster implementation of the generate code.
+To include a new model, first update your copy of the folk-rnn library to include the model, i.e. if you are training the model elsewhere, find the `folk-rnn` directory alongside `folk-rnn-webapp`, and place the model file `pkl` in the `metadata` folder.
 With this done, the model will be copied onto the host machine on provisioning.

 With the new model in place, edit the webapp provisioning script to import the model into the webapp, and provision:
 `tools/create_model_from_config_meta.py`